 Retail Spending Intentions

-- November saw very strong increases on an annual rate for spending on clothing, bakeries, grocery stores & supermarkets, department stores, furniture, flooring & upholstery stores, paint and hardware stores, household appliances, art & craft supplies, book stores, digital apps, electronic stores, florists, hobby stores, pet shops and record stores.
+- December saw strong increases on an annual rate for spending on clothing including uniforms, bakeries, grocery stores & supermarkets, convenience stores, department stores, discount stores, curtain, floor covering and furniture stores, paint, hardware and household appliance stores, digital apps, electronic stores, hobby-toy-game stores and pet shops.

 Travel Spending Intentions